 Although the cause of your iMac not turning on can vary in each case, here are steps to take when things do go wrong:

-This is a simple step, but it is a top priority.
-Check if the power cable is undamaged and securely plugged into your iMac and a working electrical outlet.
-If you’re not sure about the outlet, test it with a lamp or a mobile phone charger.
+This initial step is crucial yet straightforward.
+Firstly, verify that the power cable is intact and firmly connected to both your iMac and a functional electrical outlet.
+If you are uncertain about the outlet’s functionality, you can test it using a lamp or a mobile phone charger to confirm.

 If you suspect your iMac power cord, use a standard PC power cord to test.
 They are identical in terms of function.